 A bandit, a ghoul, and a cowpoke (1956)

 A seafaring bandit, a bloodsucking ghoul, and a cowpoke were ready to head out in search of Halloween loot in Cleveland, Ohio, in 1956.
 “I’m the vampire in the middle, my brother Terry is the pirate, and our cousin Jeff Alexander is the cowboy,” says Ron Holley of Chandler, Arizona.
 “We were sometimes disappointed we couldn’t wear more than the masks when the weather got too cold.”
-Don’t miss these scary Halloween costumes that will give you nightmares.
+If you're looking to create fake blood for your costume, it's easy.
+Don't miss these scary Halloween costumes that will give you nightmares.

 Zorro and gypsies (1957)

 "Standing in front of our 1956 Nash Rambler are our four children," writes Ursula Harper of St. Croix, U.S. Virgin Islands.
 "The picture was taken in 1957 as they were headed to a Halloween party wearing their Zorro and gypsy costumes."
 Vintage Halloween costumes are only as interesting as the vintage candies that need to come back.